There’s a small outdoor patio filled with sunlit tables.

-Meaning “old neighborhood” in Spanish, Barrio Viejo is known for its brightly-colored adobe houses, Mexican cantinas and hip eateries and pubs.
+Barrio Viejo (Spanish for old neighbourhood) is known for brightly-colored adobe houses, Mexican cantinas and hip eateries and pubs.

 This old neighborhood is packed with 19th century homes.
 Historically, it was home to some of the city’s most prominent families and notable civic leaders.
 And in those days, the barrio boasted a colorful street life that reminded some of old Mexico.
 Up until the 1880s, it was a Free Zone with few policemen.